koskath/arete2/course_content/ML/md_files/Lecture13/lecture_13_slide_32_adversarial-training.md

 # Slide 32 of Lecture 13 contains information about the Adversarial training.

-• Adversarial training is process of training a model to correctly classify both unmodified examples and adversarial examples.
-• Adv: robust adversarial examples, generalize performance for original examples.
-• Virtual adversarial training [VAT]* extends idea of adversarial training to semi- supervised regime and unlabelled examples.
-• VAT uses an efficient approximation to maximize the likelihood of the model while promoting the model’s local distributional smoothness on each training input data point.
-• Traditional adversarial and virtual adversarial training can be interpreted as regularization strategy and as defence against malicious inputs.
-*Takeru Miyato, Shin-ichi Maeda, Masanori Koyama, Ken Nakae, and Shin Ishii.
-Distributional smoothing with virtual adversarial training.
-In ICLR, 2016.
+Adversarial training exposes models to both clean and adversarial examples so they learn to classify each correctly, improving robustness while maintaining performance on the original data.
+Virtual Adversarial Training (VAT) extends this idea to semi-supervised settings by approximating perturbations that maximize the model’s loss yet promote local distributional smoothness on every input point.
+Both traditional adversarial training and VAT therefore act as regularization strategies and practical defenses against malicious inputs.